How To Make Stromboli (Recipe)

 - Spread 1/2 cup marinara over the dough, leaving a 2-inch border around all sides.

 - Top the marinara with fresh basil leaves.
 Layer the sausage, olives, artichokes, and cheese over the basil leaves.

 - Then lifting the parchment paper, gently roll one short end toward the other short end, creating a log with the seam facing down.

-- Brush the loaf with melted butter, then sprinkle with pepper.
+- Place the parchment paper on a baking sheet and set the loaf in the middle.
+Brush the loaf with melted butter, then sprinkle with pepper.
 Bake for 25-30 minutes, until golden brown.
-Allow the stromboli to rest 10 minutes before slicing.
+Allow the Stromboli to rest 10 minutes before slicing.